Opdex/SSAS/README.md

 ## Implementation

-### Stratis ID URI
+### Stratis ID

-A Stratis ID URI consists of three required parts, as well as optional parts:
+A Stratis ID can be broken down into the following parts:

-- The scheme - `sid`
-- The callback - a protocol-relative URL which the wallet will send a HTTPS request
+- The callback - a protocol-relative URL to which the wallet will send a HTTPS request
 - The UID - a unique identifier for a request, which is present within the query string of the callback
 - The expiry datetime (optional) - a unix timestamp that specifies when the signature should expire, which is present within the query string of the callback

-**Example:** `sid:api.example.com/auth?uid=4606287adc774829ab643816a021efbf&exp=1647216000`
+**Example:** `api.example.com/auth?uid=4606287adc774829ab643816a021efbf&exp=1647216000`

+#### Handling the Stratis ID URI

+You can handle the Stratis ID in two ways:

+1. As a URI, using the scheme _sid:_
+    ```
+    sid:api.example.com/auth?uid=4606287adc774829ab643816a021efbf&exp=1647216000
+    ```
+2. With a protocol handler URI, using the scheme _web+sid:_
+    ```
+    web+sid:api.example.com/auth?uid=4606287adc774829ab643816a021efbf&exp=1647216000
+    ```

 ### Wallet Compatibility

 Wallet compatibility relies on the implementation of the following requirements:

-- Ability to scan QR code or retrieve Stratis ID URI
+- Ability to scan QR code or input Stratis ID URI
+- The wallet is registered to be able to handle the _web+sid:_ protocol
 - User or wallet _must_ validate the callback url of the authentication request
 - Wallet _should_ verify that the expiry datetime has not passed, if it is present
-- Sign the callback present in the Stratis ID URI
+- Sign the full Stratis ID callback
     ```
     message.Sign("api.example.com/auth?uid=4606287adc774829ab643816a021efbf&exp=1647216000")
     ```